function61/varasto/docs/install/windows.md

 Windows
 =======

-Follow same instructions as for Linux, but there's no autostart yet (the systemd thing), so you have to just run the .exe file directly from command line.
+Follow same instructions as for [Linux (manual installation)](linux-manual.md), but there's no autostart yet (the systemd thing), so you have to just run the .exe file directly from command line.

 In the future I think we should research targeting [Windows Subsystem for Linux](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux)